Our Motutapu Island sailings are currently taking a break. We hope to have you back exploring shortly, please check back in with us soon.

 - Begin at Rangitoto Wharf, the main arrival point for the Rangitoto ferry.

-- Follow the Coastal Track to round the southern coast of Rangitoto for approximately 2 hours, before arriving at Islington Bay Wharf.
+- Follow the Coastal Track to round the southern coast of Rangitoto for approximately two hours before arriving at Islington Bay Wharf.

 - From there, cross the causeway over to Motutapu, and connect to the Motutapu Walkway.

 - The walk to Home Bay Wharf will take approximately 1.5 hours, crossing through farmsteads and climbing to the island’s highest lookout point for commanding views across the Hauraki Gulf.

 Please note: This walk will take approximately 3.5 hours to complete in one direction.
 Check the Motutapu ferry timetable to make sure you plan your walk for a day the ferry is operating a return from Home Bay Wharf.

 - Bring water, snacks and packed meals with you.
 There are no cafés or supplies of drinking water on the island.

 - Wear sturdy walking shoes.
 Choose shoes that can cope with the rugged lava surfaces if starting on Rangitoto Island.

 - Bring a jacket and layers, as weather can change quickly.

 - A reasonable standard of fitness is required for these longer tracks.

 - There are no rubbish bins on pest-free islands.
 Please remember to take all your rubbish, including leftover food, off the island with you.